Call (888) 784-1722 Mon-Sat 8:30-5:00 PST

 Peas, greens and lettuces, and root vegetables all do well when directly sown in cool, springtime soil—which makes them ideal for novice vegetable gardeners.

-Sow at the end of summer too—a perfect time for root vegetables like our ‘Joan’ rutabaga that wants to start in warm soil and keep on growing through the fall.
+Sow from July on too—a perfect time for root vegetables, like our ‘Joan’ rutabagas, that want to start in midsummer soil and keep on growing through the fall.

 Check with your local Master Gardeners for the best time to sow your fall garden.
 In Nevada County we usually sow our fall gardens in the first week of August.